Last updated: July 13, 2026

 Why this Chicago Hotel is worth considering:

 This convenient hotel is located inside the O’Hare International Airport.
 It is perfect for when you only have a short time in the city!
 We recently stayed here for one night (then had a flight the next evening) and were able to see and do everything that we wanted in the city easily.
 It is not walking distance to the city, but its best feature is its proximity to the CTA Blue Line.
 The Blue Line runs directly from O’Hare to downtown Chicago, making it easy to reach the city center and return.
 We took the Blue Line to the Washington Street stop then walked to Millennium Park and the Navy Pier from there.
-The hotel offers soundproof rooms and balconies with a great view of the runway at ORD.
-Overall, it is ideal for those wanting convenient access to both the airport and Chicago’s attractions.
+They also offer soundproof rooms and balconies with a great view of the runway at ORD.

 Peninsula Chicago